 Funds provided by the Connecticut General Assembly are awarded to Connecticut residents attending the university who demonstrate financial need.
 Students and their families are encouraged to contact the state representative(s) from their district and urge them to continue supporting financial aid programs.

-Capitol Scholarship Program
+Connecticut Governor's Scholarship Program

 The University grant-in-aid is awarded on the basis of need.